nmeibergen/understanding-dapps/README.md

+# Understanding Decentralized Apps
+This repository is dedicated to giving you a better understanding of what decentrilized applications are and how you can build them.
+The focus is on the Ethereum blockchain.

+It arised from my personal attempt to understand them and writing the code.
+I quickly noticed that there is so much information and collecting what is necessary for a somewhat complete comprehension is not a simple task.
+Therefore I have made my own notes and I hope these are helpful for anyone else with the same interest of building decentralized apps.

+## How this repo works
+The contents of this repo are split in two parts.
+1. **Code to give you a broad understanding of how to write decentrelized apps** This is split up in several subrepos each focusing on someting new.
+In step 1 a 'raw' piece of code is provided that performs a simple transaction almost no initial requirements.
+Next we build up and use more common tools that make your live easier, however starting with them doesn't allow you to appreciate what they do for you.
+2. **General information provided in this Readme** There are multiple topics related to (Ethereum) blockchain that may arise during these subrepos that are more general, these will be described in this Readme.

 # What is gas and how much does it cost?
 ## What's Gas?
 Executing a transaction doesn't come for free: miners have to do computational work to validate and execute your transaction, therefore you pay something.
 The more computationally expensive the transaction, the more expensive it gets.